 feels great on your bank account.
 You can pretty much buy two of these for the price of one Spirit!
 Our Best Buy winner performed well in most categories, and best of all, you can save money without sacrificing safety or durability.
 A harness full of this product is a great starter set for anyone new to climbing, as well as all the loveable dirtbags out there.

 Wild Country Helium Quickdraw

-In our old review four years ago, the Wild Country Helium Quickdraw
+In a previous review, the Wild Country Helium Quickdraw

 took the Editors' Choice and the Petzl Spirit Express got the Top Pick.
 Now it's reversed, but really it's a case of what type of climbing you do most, as they are both excellent draws.
 The Helium is lightweight and perfectly suited to traditional and multi-pitch climbing.
 Its keylocking wiregate is a great design, and the only downside to this draw is its hefty price tag.
 Put it on your Christmas list and hope Santa thinks you were nice.